cseferlis/OMDSMod4/README.md

 ## Getting Started with Assignments

 ### Prerequisites
 Ensure you have a Microsoft Azure student account.
-Instructions for setup will be provided in individual homework assignments.
+Instructions for setup of environment resources will be provided in individual homework assignments.

-### The following instructions are for setting Up Your Azure Environment to ensure
+### The following instructions are for setting up your Azure environment to ensure proper service deployment and minimum expenditures.
+Similar to many organizations, each Azure service option has an SKU assigned with availability dictated by capacity and resources within each Azure region.
+Although each assignment provides instructions for resource deployment, please use these deployment scripts whenever possible.
+If you run into trouble, please work with your Learning Facilitator for assistance.

 1. **Sign In**: Log into the [Azure Portal](https://portal.azure.com) with your student account.
 2. **Access Cloud Shell**:
    - Use the **[>_]** button next to the search bar to open a new Cloud Shell.